 Though it’s not a reality that we want to face, there are times when we may all struggle with communication in a marriage.
-When you first get married you have only each other to worry about and life just seems so much simpler.
+When you first get married, you have only each other to worry about, and life just seems so much simpler.

-We may have the very best of intentions and we lose our way when we get drawn into work, our kids, and just keeping the household running.
-It does take a conscious effort on both of your parts to improve communication in your marriage.
+We may have the very best intentions and lose our way when we get drawn into work, our kids, and just keeping the household running.
+It takes a conscious effort on both of your parts to improve communication in your marriage.

-1. Get in face time every day
+1. Get in facetime every day

-Though it may seem like a chore at first, set aside just a few minutes to talk face to face with one another.
-You will soon come to really love and appreciate this face time, for it gives you a great way of reconnecting.
+Though it may seem like a chore at first, you must set aside just a few minutes to talk face to face with one another.
+You will soon come to love and appreciate this facetime, for it gives you a great way of reconnecting.

-Even if it’s right before you go to bed at night, be sure that you talk with one another about anything and everything and see how this really helps to open the floodgates and get the two of you talking again!
+Even if it’s right before you go to bed at night, be sure that you talk with one another about anything and everything and see how this really helps to open the floodgates and get the two of you talking again.

 2. Make time for just you two (such as date night)

-Having that time each day helps you to remember what you love about each other.
+Having that time each day helps you remember what you love about each other.
 This inevitably leads to the need for having more time dedicated to just the two of you.

 Having time away from the kids, away from responsibilities, and focused just on you as a couple really makes you stronger.
 This gives you a wonderful opportunity for good conversation and reconnecting, which is what effective communication is really all about in the long run.